Improvising a Musical Plot

 When I improvise, I try to imagine a scenario or some scene or collection of themes that drive the feeling and sense about the music.
 I need to drive a plot line that I cannot retroactively edit.
 I vary the tempo and intensity to mimic the variation in the world of fast and slow, deep and shallow, conversations with self and conversations with others or a whole group.

 Quite honestly, the toughest part is switching the tone and moving onto the next part of the song.
 Time only moves forwards, so if I want to break down the fast part of the song into a slower rhythm, I have to foreshadow it in real-time so that it doesn’t seem almost like a non-sequitur.
 Downshifting music is difficult when there’s so much momentum behind the scene.
 I can create a smoking gun that halts the progression of the rhythm.
 I can slowly defuse tension by decreasing the BPM until the rhythm is forced to stumble (gracefully) and turn slower.
-I can take out the bass line and have a single singer complete a small bit, then merge into the next part, which is what I did at the 1:00 mark in the first link.
+I can take out the bass line and have a single singer complete a small bit, then merge into the next part.

 Shifting upwards is a little easier.
 I mentioned earlier that I switched the chords into arpeggios - this is an excellent tactic to increase the BPM and change the rhythm, since arpeggios naturally come across as faster than just playing the notes all together at the same time.

 Quality over quantity is a judgment call depending on where you’re playing.
 I spent an hour in a cake shop north of Berlin since I saw it had a old piano pictured on its Google Maps review.
 I played the piano, but mostly just tinkered with it, instead of trying to explore some deep and grand scene.
 They offered me a free piece of carrot cake.
-Tinkering counts as improvisation, but it lacks some depth, like in my part I. Tinkering is great for practice, and to try out different rhythms, chords, and keys.
+Tinkering counts as improvisation, but it lacks some depth.
+Tinkering is great for practice, and to try out different rhythms, chords, and keys.

 Finally, the theme of the improvisation may assume that some scene itself is a performance.
 The emotions are exaggerated, the tone purposefully starts shy and rises to something huge.
+It is up to the artist to not over-exaggerate their piece.
 Some things can be ported from the brain into musical form without considering that it’s being performed, but most seem to assume that the world around is itself on a stage.
 The wind in the grass whispering, the chaos and lull of train stations, the rising and setting sun, the oscillation of the world itself is both the mirror and looking glass of a very persistent and slightly anxious individual, the artist.